 How Often Should One Repeat The HbA1C Test?

 Doctors recommend HbA1C at least three times a year for patients on diabetic medication, coupled with lifestyle changes.
 This will help assess the treatment plan and check if the goals are met.
-Depending on the reference range, your doctor may change medication and dosage and recommend different lifestyle and dietary changes.
+Your doctor may change medication and dosage and recommend different lifestyle and dietary changes.
 Patients are advised to wait at least 6 weeks after making appropriate changes in medication, diet, and lifestyle changes to repeat the test.

 Why HbA1c Test Important?